blacksaildivision/ansible-tutorial/README.md

 ----------------------

 You can also use variables in templates.
 Usage is similar like in tasks, but you need to omit quotes here.
-Take a look at the example:
+Take a look at the example taken from `nginx.conf.j2`:

 ```j2
     server {